webenable-asia/cms/README.md

 ## Quick Start (Docker - Recommended)

-**WebEnable CMS is designed to run with Docker Compose for the complete development experience.**
+**WebEnable CMS is designed to run with Docker Compose for the complete production experience.**

 1. **Clone and navigate to the project:**
    ```bash